 Look up Etymology Instead of Spelling

-Instead of looking up how to spell a word, I always look up the Etymology.
-I don't know Latin or Greek, or any other languages, but a lot of the time, I'll find a link to some other English word, which the spelling make sense.
+Instead of looking up how to spell a word, I always look up the Etymology and find a link to another word I can spell.
+I don't know Latin or Greek, but just seeing the links between words often shows why people construct the spelling in this way or that.

 Defence or defense?